-Kate is the editor of the Feminism in Religion Forum of FSR, Inc. which brings the academic study of feminism in religion to a wider audience in a more time sensitive fashion.
+Kate is the editor of the Journal of Feminism in Religion of FSR, Inc. as well as serving on the Web and Books boards.
+FSR is always find ways to bring the study of feminism in religion to a wider audience in a variety of formats.
 She works with and leads a number of committees in professional societies as well as advising non-profits that interact with seminaries and religious studies associations.
 Kate believes these efforts will help draw wider connections and accountability between the academy, congregations, and religiously influenced political movements.

 Kate continues to conduct workshops related to sexuality, youth, young adults, and parenting in addition to her teaching and research.
 She served as a youth minister and religious education director for five years.